-- (a) The principal planning objective of the Agricultural designation is to protect key prime agricultural areas for long term use for agriculture. - (b) The Agricultural designation, as delineated on the schedules to this Plan, includes most areas of land having primarily Classes 1 to 3 Soil Capability for Agriculture ratings under the Canada Land Inventory.
-In addition to Additional associated areas of Classes 4 to 7 soils and areas where there is a local concentration of farms which exhibit characteristics of ongoing agriculture are also included. areas of Classes 4 to 7 soils, the following types of areas have been excluded from this designation: properties having small or discontinuous areas of these soils, lands containing such soils in areas that have been divided into smaller lots in unrelated ownerships, areas of such soils that are fragmented by physical features such as watercourses, and areas where these soils occur within or adjacent to properties or areas having significant incompatible land uses.
+- (a) The principal planning objective of the Agricultural designation is to protect prime agricultural areas for long term use for agriculture. - (b) The Agricultural designation, as delineated on the schedules to this Plan, includes most areas of land having primarily Classes 1 to 3 Soil Capability for Agriculture ratings under the Canada Land Inventory.
+Additional associated areas of Classes 4 to 7 soils and areas where there is a local concentration of farms which exhibit characteristics of ongoing agriculture are also included.

-- (a) Agricultural uses, agriculture-related uses, and on-farm diversified uses are permitted in the Agricultural designation.
-Agricultural uses include all agricultural operations that are determined to employbe normal farm practices as defined herein using the terminology of the Farming and Food Production Protection Act. - (b) Farm related tourism such as facilities for farm vacations, value-added operations such as pick your own operations, and on-farm business uses are permitted in the Agricultural designation as on-farm diversified uses in accordance with the applicable policies of section 5.2.3 and other sections of this Plan. - (c) A single detached dwelling is permitted as a component of an agricultural use.
+(a) Agricultural uses, agriculture-related uses, and on-farm diversified uses are permitted in the Agricultural designation.
+Agricultural uses include all agricultural operations

+- that are determined to employ normal farm practices as defined herein using the terminology of the Farming and Food Production Protection Act. - (b) Farm related tourism such as facilities for farm vacations, value-added operations such as pick your own operations, and on-farm business uses are permitted in the Agricultural designation as on-farm diversified uses in accordance with the applicable policies of section 5.2.3 and other sections of this Plan. - (c) A single detached dwelling is permitted as a component of an agricultural use.
 A second dwelling unit is also permitted in accordance with the provisions of section 3.12.
 Farm help accommodation, including temporary buildings or structures provided through the enactment of a temporary use by-law, is permitted as part of an agricultural use, and may include one mobile home or trailer under the provisions of section 3.11.
 The policies of subsections 5.2.2(i) and (j) apply to farm help accommodation. - (d) The construction of a single detached dwelling is permitted on a lot of record that is vacant or contains only farm buildings provided there is compliance with subsections 5.2.2(o) and (p) and all other applicable policies.
 Notwithstanding this policy, in accordance with the provisions of subsection 5.2.5(b)(iii) a dwelling shall not be permitted on a lot that is the remnant parcel resulting from a severance of a residence surplus to a farming operation. - (e) Existing uses not permitted in the Agricultural designation may be recognized as legal non-conforming uses under the provisions of section 7.6 of this Plan unless available documentation indicates that an existing use does not qualify for such status. - (f) Wayside pits are permitted in accordance with section 3.18. - (g) Infrastructure may be permitted if there is conformity with the policies of section 3.7 and all other applicable policies of this Plan. - (h) All permitted uses shall comply with the policies of sections 5.2.2, 5.2.3, 5.2.4, 5.2.5 and the other applicable policies of this Plan.